zayzyyazy/zayzyyazy/README.md

 <div align="center">
   <sub>
     B.Sc.
 Menschzentrierte Informatik &amp; Psychologie · Universität Duisburg-Essen<br/>
-    Interested in how technology shapes people — and how people should shape technology.
+    Interested in how technology shapes people and and how people should shape technology.
   </sub>
 </div>